-- The performance measures applied to AIP will be set by the Remuneration Committee and may be financial or non-financial and corporate, divisional or individual and in such proportions as it considers appropriate - In respect of the financial performance measures, attaining the threshold performance level produces a £nil annual incentive payment and for non-financial performance measures the threshold level of performance produces an annual incentive outcome that is 10% of the weighting given to these measures - On-target performance on all measures produces an outcome of 50% of maximum annual incentive opportunity.
-However, the Remuneration Committee reserves the right to adjust the threshold and target levels for future financial years in light of competitive practice - The AIP operates subject to three levels of moderation: - The Remuneration Committee sets targets for relevant AIP metrics.
-Recognising that the business of the Company is to engage in corporate activity, the Remuneration Committee may adjust targets during the year to ensure they operate as originally intended if there is activity not contemplated by the business plan (which may or may not include reflecting the consequences of such activity depending on the circumstances) - For 2014 onwards, there is a specific multiplier of 80%-120% of the provisional out-turn whereby the Remuneration Committee may adjust the provisional figure (but subject to any overriding cap) to take account of its broad assessment of performance both against pre-set targets and more generally, of the wider shareholder experience.
-With respect to financial performance measures, this assessment will include consideration of the quality of how particular outcomes were achieved - The AIP remains a discretionary arrangement and the Remuneration Committee reserves discretion to adjust the out-turn (from zero to any cap) should it consider that to be appropriate.
+- (ii) For 2014 onwards, there is a specific multiplier of 80%-120% of the provisional out-turn whereby the Remuneration Committee may adjust the provisional figure (but subject to any overriding cap) to take account of its broad assessment of performance both against pre-set targets and more generally, of the wider shareholder experience.
+With respect to financial performance measures, this assessment will include consideration of the quality of how particular outcomes were achieved - (iii) The AIP remains a discretionary arrangement and the Remuneration Committee reserves discretion to adjust the out-turn (from zero to any cap) should it consider that to be appropriate.
 In particular, the Remuneration Committee may operate this discretion in respect of any risk concerns